Tagline – Will He Kiss Me, Or Kill Me?

 The attraction between the two is mutual and there are some shared tender moments.
 Still unsure, Dr. Petersen’s suspicions lead her to investigate further.
 She compares the handwriting of the man claiming to be Dr. Edwardes with a book known to have been written by the doctor.
 There is now no doubt, and Dr. Petersen realizes that this man is an imposter.

 She confronts Dr. Edwardes and he admits to killing the real Dr. Edwardes and assuming his identity.
 He claims to be suffering from massive amnesia and does not know who he really is.
 Dr. Petersen’s instincts lead her to believe that he may be innocent of murder and suffering from a severe guilt complex.

-The police become involved when it becomes public knowledge that the real Dr. Edwardes is missing and may have been murdered.
-The imposter of Dr. Edwardes leaves during the night before the police can question him leaving a note for Dr. Petersen.
+The police get involved when it becomes public knowledge that the real Dr. Edwardes is missing and may have been murdered.
+The imposter of Dr. Edwardes leaves during the night before the police can question him.
+He leaves a note for Dr. Petersen.

 He will be at the Empire State Hotel in New York City.
 With the police now hot in his pursuit, Dr. Petersen rushes to New York to try and unlock his amnesia and find out what really happened.

-She realizes that she has fallen in love with him and hopes to prove his innocence, but is she blinded by love and become his next victim?
+She realizes that she has fallen in love with him and hopes to prove his innocence, but is she blinded by love and may become his next victim.